hazybluedot/hazyblue.me/content/posts/2013-06-08-getting-technical.md

 ---

 Some personal interests seem to wax and wane, but remain ever-present in my mind.
 Lurking.
-Waiting for the right moment to make you look back and go, 'huh'.
+Waiting for the right moment to make my brain think.

 I remember creating my first web page in the very early years of the web.
 Luckily it has long been removed from the internet, for it was a